MediaComem/comem-archioweb/subjects/ws/README.md

 HTTP has a lot of **communication overhead**:

-* TCP handshakes are made frequently (in HTTP/1).
+* TCP handshakes are made frequently (especially in HTTP/1).
 * TLS handshakes are optionally made for HTTPS.
 * Headers are sent in each request *and* response.

 <p class='center'><img src='images/tcp-tls-handshake.png' class='w80' /></p>

-### Real-time request-response workarounds
+### Real-time request/response workarounds

-HTTP is a **request-response** protocol not meant for bidirectional communication.
-It is possible to obtain real-time-like behavior with HTTP/1 with tricks such as [Comet][comet] or techniques like [Server-Sent Events (SSE)][sse].
+HTTP is a **request/response** protocol not meant for bidirectional communication.
+It is possible to obtain real-time-like behavior with HTTP with tricks such as [Comet][comet] or techniques like [Server-Sent Events (SSE)][sse].